Cherry Tree question from Jeremy:

 I am reaching out for some advice on a Taiwan Cherry Tree that I purchased a couple of years ago.

 I have done one thing wrong for sure and possibly another.
 When I planted the tree I used a tree stake and kept it tied too long or possibly too tight.
-Now the tree is
+Now the tree is about 4-5 feet tall and at the very base it has a strange growth and no strength at all.

 I am trying to see if there is any way that I can save it at this point.
 The other error that I might have made is planting it in the same area as an old oak tree used to be.
 I am worried the left over root system the oak may have not allowed the new tree to root properly, but I am not sure about that.